Kong/kongponents/docs/components/table.md

 ### hasHover

 Highlight the table row on hover.
-By default this is set to true.
+By default this is set to `true`.
 In the example we can set it to false as well.

 <KTable
   :options="tableOptions"